la2050/archive/_projects/2015/palms-sustainable-farmers-market-and-urban-garden-network.md

   to meet California drought conditions (through current technological innovations) as well achieve a safe,sustainable, and fun place that encourages the growth of our students.
 All monies go directly to the gardens.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- MAIA is in need of this proper funding in order to complete our network.
-We are in the final stages of development of the network.
-We have 100,000 from the County, private donations of almost another 100,000 and need this to complete the effort.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Grant Scope/Cost Estimate Form
-   Project Name:  Motor Avenue Farmers Market & Urban Garden Program Grant #:

-   Grant Scope
-   Funds will be used for expanding and building seven educational open space gardens at local schools and in the Palms neighborhood.

-   Grant Scope Items - Administration (Pre-Construction) (Maximum: 25% of grant amount) Prop A Grant Other Sources Total Garden Coordination (900 hours x $25 (comp & overhead)) $22,500.00 $22,500.00
-   $-
-   $-
-   Subtotal - Pre-Construction $22,500.00 $-  $22,500.00
-   Grant Scope Items - Construction or Acquisition (Minimum: 75% of grant amount) Prop A Grant Other Sources Total At-Risk Youth Employment $113,248.00 $113,248.00 Garden Mat
 How do you plan to scale the success of your proposal?: >- We will offer programs to all communities to replicate this successful program.